 Editor’s note: We’ll be updating this list of the best MacBook Pro cases regularly as new options launch.

 If you want to throw your MacBook Pro back to the days of the classic iMac G3, the Smartshell from Speck is a great pick.
 It comes in a rainbow of familiar transparent shades as well as black and clear — although the latter two are currently sold out.
 Speck’s case is a simple hard shell with redesigned corners that should handle bumps and drops better than previous versions.
-The matte finish and rubberized feet should help you keep a solid grip on your new machine.
+In addition, the matte finish and rubberized feet should help you keep a solid grip on your new machine.

 Another option from UAG, the Plyo is ready for your massive 16-inch MacBook Pro.
 It’s a slightly slimmed-down version of the Plasma, and the rubber bumpers are transparent rather than matte black.
 UAG kept the tactile honeycomb pattern, and the Plyo is MIL-STD 810G certified to withstand drops and falls.
 Both front corners also feature the same locking mechanism to keep your lid squared away.
 The case comes in a transparent gray color that UAG calls Ice.